Divakar2508/Bank-Term-Deposit-prediction/README.md

 7 - loan: has personal loan? (categorical: 'no','yes','unknown')

-# related with the last contact of the current campaign:
+Related with the last contact of the current campaign:

 8 - contact: contact communication type (categorical: 'cellular','telephone')